Wandalen/wTools/module/core/derive_tools_meta/docs/invariant/002_selective_compilation.md

 ### Scope

-- Defines the feature-flag contract that governs which macros are compiled.
+- **Purpose**: Define the feature-flag contract that governs which macros are compiled.
-- Covers the constraint that each macro must be independently disableable.
+- **Responsibility**: Document the selective compilation invariant — each macro must be independently disableable.
-- Audience: contributors adding new macros or modifying the feature set.
+- **In Scope**: Feature flag structure, enforcement mechanism, and violation consequences.
-- Does not cover which features are enabled by default — see `Cargo.toml`.
+- **Out of Scope**: Which features are enabled by default — see `Cargo.toml`.

 ### Invariant Statement